Barbara Gray (urban planner)

-Barbara Gray is the general manager of Transportation Services at the City of Toronto and an advisory board member of the University of Toronto Transportation Research Institute.
+Barbara Gray is an American-Canadian civil servant who was the general manager of Transportation Services at the City of Toronto from 2016 to 2025.
+Gray has been working as a municipal civil servant since 1999, first in Seattle, and since 2016 in Toronto.
+She is an advisory board member of the University of Toronto Transportation Research Institute.
 She is an expert in urban transportation and urban transit.
-Gray has been working as a municipal civil servant since 1999, first in Seattle, and, since 2016, in Toronto.

 Early life

 Gray was born in Manhattan, before moving to New Jersey.
 She attended Lafayette College in Pennsylvania before moving to Seattle Washington to earn a graduate degree in Urban Planning at the University of Washington.

 Seattle Department of Transportation

 Ben Spurr, writing in the Toronto Star, described Gray as an advocate of "Progressive transportation policies".
 He reported she was a defender of the rights of pedestrians and cyclists.
 Spurr wrote that Gray played a central role in getting the Seattle electorate to vote to support the Move Seattle levy, an additional tax Seattle taxpayers would pay to build improvements to Seattle public transportation infrastructure.